 So what should security teams look to learn at RSA about ransomware?
 Well, the title of this blog does kind of give you a hint, but let’s look at some key topics with a little more in depth.

 - MFA everywhere: Imagine MFA EVERYWHERE in your organization.
 Post Snowden, it’s a safe bet to assume that nation-state actors like the NSA, Mossad, GRU, China, and more have all deployed–and scaled–MFA everywhere.
 And where nation states go, eventually so does the rest of the industry.
 MFA has proven highly effective where it has been applied.
 However, MFA currently works in primarily cloud environments, leaving a big gap for the on prem world.
 Could Ransomware thrive if MFA was everywhere?

 - Cost-effective ransomware tools: Every vendor puts a Ransomware spin on their product.
-At Black Hat Europe last year, our research team developers released the RPC Firewall–a free tool designed to stop Ransomware.
+At Black Hat Europe last year, our research team developers released the RPC Firewall–a free network segmentation tool designed to stop Ransomware.
 RPC is a common technical backbone in the vast majority of Ransomware attacks.
 The tool impedes ransomware’s ability to deploy via the RPC protocol.
 How does it work?
 The RPC Firewall:

 - Identifies valid RPC activities in their environment using the RPC firewall audit capabilities.

 - Continuously fingerprints known TTPs for reconnaissance and lateral movement.